JesusP2/anime-site/README.md

 # TODOS:
-- make the main page a search page for the entire page
 - below the search, add carousels
-- for the main page, add a topbar
-- make the sidebar closed by default
+- fix favicon (it has white edges)
+- add more colors to the site(pink/purple)
+- manga entity
+- auth dark mode
+- finish auth